jitsi-contrib/prosody-plugins/conference_statistics/README.md

 ## Chat and polls

 Chat and poll **content** is not collected unless it is explicitly enabled.
-Counts are always reported: `chat_message_count` on the conference, on each room and on each participant and `poll_count` / `poll_vote_count` on the conference and each room plus `poll_vote_count` on each participant.
-So a deployment can measure chat and poll activity without keeping any message body, question, option text or voter identity.
+Counts are always reported, so a deployment can measure chat and poll activity without keeping any message body, question, option text or voter identity:

+- `chat_message_count` on the conference and on each room: the number of messages sent in it;
+- `poll_count` on the conference and on each room: the number of polls;
+- `poll_voter_count` on the conference and on each room: the number of voters, counted once per poll.

 Set `include_chat_content = true` to collect the `chat` array and `include_poll_content = true` to collect the `polls` array.
 Both default to